davesims/policy-number-challenge/README.md

 ### Parsing Workflow

 This is the general sequence of parsing, starting with the ParsePolicyDocumentFile, which reads the file contents and passes the raw text to the ParsePolicyDocumentText interactor.
+ParsePolicyNumberLine creates an array of numbers, and that array is used to create the final Policy::Document.

 ```
 ┌─────────────────────────┐     ┌─────────────────────────┐     ┌───────────────────────┐    ┌─────────────────────┐